B for Belarus, and why the world should take a lesson in unity over fear

 “We are concerned that the approach of the Government towards peaceful protesters and journalists trying to perform their work is becoming more and more violent and abusive.
 We would like to reiterate that restrictions to human rights, and notably civil and political rights, are particularly serious when done in the lead-up to elections,” said UN Human Rights Office in an official statement.
 “Ahead of the election campaign, we urge the Government to immediately stop cracking down on peaceful protesters and other members of civil society, including journalists and bloggers.”

 On the morning of June 18th, the most popular Lukashenko’s opponent, Viktar Babaryka, was taken on his way to deliver the documents to the Central Election Committee.
 His car was stopped, and both he and his son were detained and later arrested.
 On the evening of June 18th Belarusians came out on the streets throughout the country to peacefully protest against the ongoing political repressions.
-They were standing in long Solidarity Chains across the cities, demanding fair elections and immediate release of all political prisoners.
-Belarusians worldwide joined them, and the same Solidarity Chains were held in over 50 cities internationally.
+They were standing in long Solidarity Lines across the cities, demanding fair elections and immediate release of all political prisoners.
+Belarusians all over the world joined the protest, and the same Solidarity Lines were held in over 50 cities worldwide.
 According to the Human Rights Center “Viasna,” over 360 people were arrested in 19 Belarusian cities during just one weekend on June 19-21.
 Arrests continue.
 Almost every single one of those detained was ordered to pay a fine between $300-$350, which for many Belarusians is higher than their monthly salary.

 But Belarusians did not break.
 Instead, it seems the nation is coming out even stronger.